mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Each specification test file can define one or more tests, which inherit some top-level configuration (e.g. namespace, initial data).
-YAML and JSON test files are parsed as a document by the test runner.
-This section defines the top-level keys for that document and links to various sub-sections for definitions of nested structures (e.g. individual `test`_, `operation`_).
+YAML and JSON test files are parsed as an object by the test runner.
+This section defines the top-level keys for that object and links to various sub-sections for definitions of nested structures (e.g. individual `test`_, `operation`_).

 Although test runners are free to process YAML or JSON files, YAML is the